jeremytammik/tbc/a/1763_bim365_visual_cpu.md

 ####<a name="3"></a> Links to API to Modify Visual Appearance of Materials

-For the sake of completeness, here is a new link to the information presented by Boris Shafiro at Autodesk University 2017:
+For the sake of completeness, here is the official link to the information presented by Boris Shafiro at Autodesk University 2017:

 - [New API to Modify Visual Appearance of Materials in Revit](https://www.autodesk.com/autodesk-university/class/New-API-Modify-Visual-Appearance-Materials-Revit-2017)